library-data-platform/ldp/doc/User_Guide.md

 (or `json_array_elements()` for LDP 1.x) to convert the elements of a JSON array to a set of rows, one row per array element.

-For example, if the array elements are simple `varchar` strings:
+For example, if the array elements are simple `text` strings:

 ```sql
 CREATE TABLE local.example_array_simple AS